bd-j/exspect/README.md

 ## Running Fits

 The `fitting` directory contains parameter files that can be used to conduct fits, as described in the README.
-These fits will produce date stamped files in the `fitting/output/stamped/` directory.
+These fits will produce date stamped files in the `fitting/output/` directory.

 ## Making plots

 First, soft-link the date stamped filenames to more generic filenames.
-Then, run `make_figures.sh` in the `figures/` directory, which will produce output in the `figures/paperfigures/` directory, using the scripts in the `figures/` directory
+Then, run `make_figures.sh` in the `figures/` directory, which will produce output in the `figures/paperfigures/` directory, using the scripts in the `figures/` directory.